 - When you're ready to bake the falafel, preheat oven to 375°F. Line a baking sheet with parchment paper.

 - Once the falafel mixture is chilled, use a spoon or cookie dough scooper to measure out approximately 1 tablespoon of the batter.
-Place on prepared baking pan.
+Place on a prepared baking pan.
 Then use the spoon or your fingers to press the balls into patties.
 Repeat until all the batter has been used.
 You should get around 18 small patties.
 Brush olive oil over the top of the patties.
 Optional: Press a few sesame seeds into the top of each falafel.